Do Go On - 373 - The Star Wars Holiday Special

 Yeah, literally two heads.

-Onto the body of Lucas's sentimental and irony-free,
+On to the body of Lucas's sentimental

-the producers and writers
+that producers and writers

-grafted a campy 70s variety
+grafted a campy 70s variety show

-show that makes suspension of
+that makes suspension of disbelief impossible.

-The show was nearly universally
+The show was nearly universally panned.

 He's losing it again.

-to interview Lucas about it, saying
+He tried to interview Lucas about it,

-he declined to be interviewed for the article,
+saying he declined to be interviewed for the article,

-although in a chance meeting that I had with him prior to that decision,
+although in a chance meeting that I had

-the filmmaker, known for obsessive control of his projects,
+the filmmaker known for obsessive control of his projects,

 called the special a travesty